-Tax Lot 5800 fronts an arterial street and Tax Lot 3700 fronts a collector street.
-Sidewalks fronting both parcels are improved to city standards and are consistent with the City's TSP.
-Additionally, RVTD has bus stop facilities along Talent Avenue to encourage use of the transit system.
+The subject property fronts a collector street.
+Sidewalks fronting the parcel are improved to city standards and are consistent with the City's TSP.
+Additionally, RVTD has bus stop facilities along Oregon 99, less than a /4 mile from the subject site to encourage use of the transit system.

 A completed traffic analysis determined that the number of vehicle trips generated by remapping the commercial property to high-density residential will be reduced.
 As proposed, the change from commercial to high-density residential will not cause any of the intersections in the vicinity to operate at or below the required level of service.
-Primary access to the proposed high-density residential land (adjusted Tax Lot 3700) will be from Talent Avenue and Geraldine Way/Rogue River Parkway, both local streets.
+Primary access to the proposed high-density residential land will be from Mountain View Drive, a private street.
+The private street provides granted access to the subject parcel and is a legal means of access to the property.
 The provisions of this section have been met.